Manteca - Anton Rodriguez

 clove club shoreditch restaurant

 The Clove Club hasn’t got much going for it.
 If you discount the fact that it consistently ranks as one of the World’s 50 Best Restaurants, has held its Michelin star for years, and reached no. 2 in the list of the UK’s best restaurants, that is.
 Oh, and the fact that it also boasts a former Young Turks founder as its head chef.
-But apart from that, it’s just your run-of-the-mill, regularly evolving tasting menu restaurant housed in a striking, historic building.
+But apart from that, it’s just your run-of-the-mill, regularly evolving tasting menu restaurant housed in the striking setting of Shoreditch town hall.

 Details: Shoreditch Town Hall, 380 Old Street, EC1V 9LT | Book here